The volunteers shaping U of T’s future

-Each seat is for a three-year term beginning July 1, 2022 and ending June 30, 2025.
-Of the 3 incumbents, two sitting Alumni Governors are eligible to stand for re-election; and the other Alumni Governor has reached the maximum service permitted and is not eligible to seek re-election.
+Each seat is for a three-year term beginning July 1, 2024 and ending June 30, 2027.
+The two incumbent Alumni Governors are eligible to seek re-election.

 Download the application package (including guidelines and PDF fillable form) below or on the Governing Council website.

 *The deadline to submit a complete application package will be Thursday, December 14, 2023 by 5:00 p.m.